 Administration interface users

-Funnelback provides the ability to partition a Funnelback installation to allow individual people to manage their own collections.
+Funnelback provides the ability to partition a Funnelback installation to allow individual people to manage their own search packages, data sources and results pages.

 Upon installation, an administrator user is created to manage all collections, and this user has the ability to create users and roles with varying levels of permissions within Funnelback.